SELF-Technology/self-chain-public/docs/roadmap/SDK.md

 # SDK

-The SELF SDK will first launch on the SELF Chain Testnet, giving developers the tools to start building for the Super-App—and ultimately, the full SELF OS.
-All versions of the SDK will follow these core principles:
+The SELF SDK will be initially developed on the SELF Chain Testnet, enabling developers to build apps for the Super-App and, therefore, the eventual OS.
+Here are the guiding principles for all versions of the SDK:

 **Simplicity** - The SDK should be easy to understand and use, with clear documentation and examples that enable developers to get started quickly and efficiently.